assanikas/js-search-app/README.md

 ### Objective of the project:

-Build a simple Search Engine page to apply my knowledge of Algolia's platform to a real life example and overall showcase my technical capabilities.
+Building a simple Search Engine page to apply my knowledge of Algolia's platform to a real life example and overall showcase my technical capabilities.

 ### Methodology: